frnunez/frnunez.github.io/_posts/2019-09-15-bikesharevisualization-post.md

   poptrips <- poptrips[!is.na(poptrips$end_statn), ] # remove NA end stations
 ```
 #### Starting Stations
+We created a histogram of the top 10 starting stations for all the data as well as for a set consisting of only registered users.
+While there was some differences, overall the top 5 stations for both consisted of the same group in a different order.
+These were stations 22, 36, 53, 67, and 16.
 ```R
 #--- Starting Stations ---#
 ### By Gender ###